-North Korea tests missile it claims can reach 'anywhere in the world'
+North Korea claims missile can reach anywhere

 "I think there's room for negotiation, but it's not the kind of negotiations we want," she said.

-The US can now only work toward limiting, not eliminating the North Korean missile threat to the US mainland, she added.
+The US can now only work toward limiting, not eliminating, the North Korean missile threat to the US mainland, she added.

 Asian powers condemn action